Aider-AI/aider/docs/ctags.md

 logging system works.

 A simple solution is to **send the entire codebase** to GPT along with each change request.
 Now GPT has all the context!
-But even moderately sized repos won't fit in the 8k-token context window.
+But this won't work for even moderately sized repos that won't fit in the 8k-token context window.

 An
 improved approach is to be selective, and **hand pick which files to send**.
-For the example above, you could send the file that contains Foo and the file that contains the logging subsystem.
+For the example above, you could send the file that contains Foo and the file that contains the BarLog logging subsystem.
-This works pretty well, and is how `aider` previously worked.
-You manually specify which files to "add to the chat".
+This works pretty well, and is supported by `aider`: you can manually specify which files to "add to the chat".

 But it's not ideal to have to manually identify the right set of files to add to the chat.